 Make sure your chemical storage areas are clearly labelled.
 An agrichemical store should have an orange HAZCHEM 2WE Agrichemical sign, while fuel tanks and stores for flammables or explosives should be appropriately labelled (check your requirements with the ERMA hazardous substances compliance line 0800 376 234).
 You can get these signs from your local rural supply store or look in the yellow pages under ‘safety equipment suppliers’.

-Make sure that reactive chemicals are stored separately, for example keep fertilisers away from weed killers.
-Do not store any oxidising or reducing agents such as pool chlorine with agrichemicals or fuels as they can react together.
+Make sure that non compatible chemicals are stored separately, for more information see the products Safety Data Sheet (SDS) and read the label.
+For example, do not store oxidising or reducing agents such as pool chlorine with agrichemicals or fuels as they can react together.
 Your chemical supplier should provide you with information on chemical compatibility.

-It is a good idea to keep a log book of all the chemicals you have.
-The easiest way to do this is to keep a copy of the Safety Data Sheets (SDS) for all your chemicals in a folder.
+It is a good idea to keep a log book of all the chemicals you have and any expiry dates.
+The easiest way to do this is to keep a copy of the Safety Data Sheets (SDS) for each chemical in a folder.
 Your chemical supplier should supply you with a copy of the SDS for each of your chemicals, and this should be free.
-If you need another copy of your SDS, you can contact your chemical supplier, rep, phone the chemical company who make the chemical or download a copy from their website.
+If you need another copy of your SDS, you can contact your chemical supplier, sales representative, phone the chemical company who make the chemical or download a copy from their website.

 SDS contain important information on:

 There should be easy access to emergency equipment.
-For a small store this should include:
+At a minimum this should include:

 (03) 353 9007